maximedrn/opensea-automatic-bulk-upload-and-sale/README.md

 │   │   ├── processes
 │   │   │   ├── __init__.py
 │   │   │   ├── login.py
-│   │   │   ├── delete.py  /* Can be removed if you do not have the OpenSea Deletion tool. */
+│   │   │   ├── delete.py  /* Available in the "Deletion" tool. */
 │   │   │   ├── sale.py
 │   │   │   ╰── upload.py
 │   │   ├── solvers
 │   │   │   ├── __init__.py
 │   │   │   ├── no_captcha.py  /* Can be removed if you don't want to use the reCAPTCHA exploit. */
-│   │   │   ├── recaptcha_callback.js  /* Can be removed if you don't want to use the 2Captcha solver or the reCAPTCHA exploit. */
+│   │   │   ├── recaptcha_callback.js  /* Can be removed if you don't want to use the 2Captcha solver. */
 │   │   │   ├── recaptcha.py  /* Can be removed if you don't want to use the Yolov5x6 reCAPTCHA solver. */
 │   │   │   ├── solver.py
 │   │   │   ╰── two_captcha.py  /* Can be removed if you don't want to use the 2Captcha solver. */